M.2 SSD hard drive

 Created a new GPT disklabel (GUID: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX)

-Enter n and press Enter to create a new partition.
-Keep the subsequent parameters (partition number, start sector, end sector) as default (the entire available space will be used by default):
+Enter n and press "Enter" to create a new partition.
+Keep the default values for partition number, start sector, end sector (this uses the full available space):

 Command (m for help): n